 Decoration Day has been celebrated by the Newmarket Veterans since before the turn of the 20th century.
 The NVA has continued this tradition annually without interruption since 1948 at the Veteran’s Cenotaph on Veterans Way at the Newmarket Cemetery (NCC).
 At 2pm on the 2nd Sunday in June we honour our 77 Veterans who were reported missing or killed in action from the Boer War, WWI and WWII.
 We also honour each of our NVA deceased Veteran by placing a Memorial Cross at the Cenotaph for the weekend.

 Remembrance Day, November 11th, the 11th hour of the 11th day of the 11th month, we honor all veterans who served or are serving in all conflicts, peace keeping, humanitarian and regular service to keep us safe and free.
 We parade at 10:30 am at our Cenotaph at NCC.NVA Roll Call

 Prior to 1988 the NVA would place Memorial Canadian Flags on each of the graves of our Veterans buried at the Newmarket Cemetery.
 As stated before and sometime after 1988, the Newmarket Veterans’ Association decided to honor NVA Veterans by placing a small Memorial Cross with the larger crosses of Veterans buried at the Veterans Plot.
 It was not until July of 2009 a computerized list was started to record, into perpetuity, the service and personal record of the Veteran whose name appears on our Memorial Crosses.
-This list is a work in progress and will continue until all information is entered and correct.
-To that end, the NVA appeal to anyone who has any personal or service record, picture or story which will complete and correct or enhance our records, please contact us by going to our “contact us” page and email us what you have.View Our Records (for Memorial Crosses)
+This list is “work in progress” and will continue until all information is entered and correct.
+The NVA appeal to anyone who has any personal or service record, picture or information that will complete and correct our records, please contact us by email at firstname.lastname@example.org.View Our Records (for Memorial Crosses)